shrutigadre5/Social-Media-Job-Portal-/README.md

 This is a Social Media Platform to find jobs as well as hire talent.

 # Instructions:
-1) For the front end, use the following command: npm install
+1) For the front end, use the following command: \n npm install

 2) After that, run: